MaxguN/clustershell-services/README.md

 clustershell-services
 =====================

-Service management for clusters using clustershell
+Service management for clusters using clustershell's API